boardswarm/boardswarm/boardswarm/README.md

       # Name of the mode, on/off are by convention the expected "normal"
       # powered on and powered off states
       - name: on
-        # Mode the device needs to be on to ensure the expected mode is reached
+        # Mode the device needs to be in to ensure the expected mode is reached
         depends: off
-        # The sequence of actuator actions to take the establish this mode
+        # The sequence of actuator actions to take to establish this mode
         sequence:
           # Each sequence item should have a match to match the actuator to use
           # and actuator specific parameters to apply